Conquering my fear on the Aonach Eagach ridge

 I gripped the rock with all my might using the perfectly placed hand holds.
-Trusting my grip and instincts I traversed around them.
+Trusting my grip and instincts I began climbing.
 I then stepped across onto the other pinnacle, and the next.
 I had done it.
 I was across.
 On the ridge people were quietly celebrating.
 Some looking exhausted, some adrenaline filled for the next part.

 With the hardest part achieved I was on the home stretch.
 With a few more sketchy parts to go, the scramble continued.
 Finally, I reached Stob Coire Leith and from there on it was a beautiful walk to Sgorr nam Fiannaidh.

 So I had done it.
 I had scrambled across the Aonach Eagach ridge.
 To be honest I couldn’t have done it without Alex.
 His patience, support and methodical approach got me across.
 The Aonach Eagach ridge was everything that I had imagined, and more.
 The exposure, the views, the steep descents and the beautiful climbs.
 Today had been an unforgettable day and hopefully not the end of my scrambling journey.

 Alice is a primary school teacher from Cumbria.
 After spending 18 years’ sailing she decided she needed a change.
 She now attempts running, open water swimming, walking and the occasional climb.
 Alice has a fear of scrambling and an addiction to cake making.View Articles by Alice Stearn